-Many planning algorithms above-mentioned have been developed for robot navigation and are able to generate feasible paths for most environments, however, these algorithms are not designed to reliably handle a general parking problem at low computing costs and maintain the feasibility of providing solutions due to the complex parking maneuvers in different cases.
-In the parking planning domain, another branch of methods is graph-based and geometric-based approaches. graph-based search methods are widely used in robot navigation (e.g, A*~\cite{hart1968astar} and its variants~\cite{likhachev2005anytime}), and predefined motion primitives allow considering the kinematic constraints when searching.
+Another branch of methods is graph-based and geometric-based approaches. graph-based search methods are widely used in robot navigation (e.g, A*~\cite{hart1968astar} and its variants~\cite{likhachev2005anytime}), and predefined motion primitives allow considering the kinematic constraints when searching.
 Early pure geometric works rely on Dubins curves \cite{dubins1957curves} and RS curves to plan a parking path but they are limited to obstacle-free environments.
-On the other hand, instead set of straight lines and circular arcs, some work~\cite{cai2022geometric,vorobieva2013geometric,sungwoo2011geometric} focus on planning a continuous-curvature parking path and different curves are used, nevertheless, these approaches suffer from sub-optimal parking length, fixed or limited start configuration, and they are also limited to obstacle-free scenarios. most A*-based variants such as ARA*~\cite{likhachev2005anytime}, and Theta*~\cite{nash2007theta} are unable to handle a parking problem for autonomous vehicles.
+On the other hand, instead set of straight lines and circular arcs, some work~\cite{cai2022geometric,vorobieva2013geometric,sungwoo2011geometric} focus on planning a continuous-curvature parking path and different curves are used, nevertheless, these approaches suffer from sub-optimal parking length, fixed or limited start configuration, and they are also limited to obstacle-free scenarios.
+Most A*-based variants such as ARA*~\cite{likhachev2005anytime}, and Theta*~\cite{nash2007theta} are unable to handle a parking problem for autonomous vehicles in practical scenarios.